Meet the real NYC music teacher who inspired Disney-Pixar's 'Soul'

 "Pete repeatedly asked us, 'Did I get this right?
 Is this correct?'" he said.

-Members of Doctor's team traveled to Dr. Archer's classroom to take photos and measurements, and the result is a real-life depiction.
+Members of Docter's team traveled to Dr. Archer's classroom to take photos and measurements, and the result is a real-life depiction.

 "It's very close actually," Dr. Archer said.
 "They did a fantastic job."